-Inventories consisted of the following:
+Inventories consisted of the following (in thousands):

-Ma rch 31, 2023 De cember 31, 2022
+June 30, 2023 Dec ember 31, 2022

-(in tho isands)

-Raw materials \$ 10,381 \$ 7,151
+Raw materials \$ 28,915 \$ 7,151

-Work in process 10,359 1,681
+Work in process 8,702 1,681

-Finished goods 2,408 937
+Finished goods 4,970 937

-Total inventories \$ 23,148 \$ 9,769

-Reported as:

-Inventories \$ 13,075 \$ 9,769

-Long-term inventories 10,073 -

-Total inventories \$ 23,148 \$ 9,769
+Total inventories \$ 42,587 \$ 9,769

-The Company capitalizes inventory costs associated with the Company's products after regulatory approval when, based on management's judgment, future commercialization is considered probable and the future economic benefit is expected to be realized.
-Inventory on hand determined to not have a future economic benefit and acquired prior to receipt of the marketing authorization for

-ALBRIOZA in Canada, totaling approximately \$18.1 million, was expensed as research and development expense as incurred.
-The Company began to capitalize the costs determined to have a probable future economic benefit associated with the production of ALBRIOZA upon receipt of Health Canada approval in June 2022.
-Finished goods have a shelf life of 12-15 months from the date of manufacture.
+The Company capitalizes inventory costs associated with its products after regulatory approval when, based on management's judgment, future commercialization is considered probable and the future economic benefit is expected to be realized.
+As of June 30, 2023, the Company had \$12.0 million of inventory on hand that was acquired prior to regulatory approvals.
+This inventory was expensed to research and development as the future economic benefit was not probable.
+The Company began to capitalize inventory costs upon receipt of regulatory approvals in 2022.
+Finished goods have a shelf life of 12-18 months from the date of manufacture.